donavon/lambdog-server/README.md

 If you throw an object, Lambdog will return that object "as-it".
 This is your response escape hatch.

+### Return value

+Your function can return a value directly, or it can be an `async` function what resolves to a value.

-Otherwise, whatever you return from your function will be JSON stringified and placed in the body.
+The results from your function will be JSON stringified and placed in the body.
 An `etag` hash of the body will also be included in the header.